m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 Parseability and predictability for three languages, including both deterministic (green, light) and nondeterministic  (blue, dark) versions of the 50 baseline grammars.

-\paragraph{Comparing observed orders to baselines with matched degree of nondeterminism}
+#### Comparing observed orders to baselines with matched degree of nondeterminism
 Here, we compare the efficiency of the orders observed in the corpora with baselines whose degree of nondeterminism, quantified by branching direction entropy, is matched to that of the observed orders.
 We show results in Figures~\ref{fig:pareto-plane-nondet} and~\ref{fig:lambda-quantile-nondet}.
 Figure~\ref{fig:pareto-plane-nondet} shows that observed orders are mostly to the top and/or right of baselines with matched degree of nondetermminism.